-Tripoli springs upset to win $1M Pacific Classic at Del Mar
+Tripoli springs upset to win Pacific Classic at Del Mar

 DEL MAR, Calif.
-(AP) — Tripoli took the lead around the far turn and went on to win the $1 million Pacific Classic by 1 1/4 lengths at Del Mar on Saturday.
+(AP) — Tripoli came off the rail, went around frontrunning Tizamagician to take the lead turning into the stretch, and went on to win the $1 million Pacific Classic by 1 1/4 lengths at Del Mar on Saturday.

-Tripoli ran 1 1/4 miles in 2:02.37 under Tiago Pereira, the Brazilian-born jockey who won with his only mount on the 11-race card.
+Tripoli ran 1 1/4 miles in 2:02.37 to earn his first stakes victory under Tiago Pereira, the Brazilian-born jockey who won with his only mount on the 11-race card.
+It was Pereira’s first win in a million-dollar race in the U.S.

+“When it was time to run, I had plenty of horse,” Pereira said.
+“But once we got in front, he started looking around, waiting on other horses.
+I looked around and knew we were not going to get caught.”

 The 4-year-old colt trained by John Sadler paid $15, $7.80 and $4.80 at 6-1 odds.